Egbert-Azure/Install-HITECH-C-COMPILER/README.md

 The cpm, gen, float and stdio folders contain the library source-code that has been extracted from the .HUF archive files using DEHUFF.COM and the updated/modified files.
 The doc folder contains the documentation in ASCII text as HTCZ80.TXT.

 ## Installing the patched & updated HITECH-C compile r##
-Download htc-bin.lbr from the git repo, and transfer to CP/M 3 machine or emulator The lbr format can be upacked with `NULU.COM` or `LBREXT.COM` Run e.g. p:lbrext c9:htc-bin.lbr c9: (change the drive letter/user as they apply to your system) Download `testtrig.c` from the repo
+Download htc-bin.lbr from the git repo, and transfer to CP/M 3 machine or emulator.

+The lbr format can be upacked with `NULU.COM` or `LBREXT.COM `
+Run e.g. `p:lbrext c9:htc-bin.lbr c9:`(change the drive letter/user as they apply to your system)

+Download `testtrig.c` from the repo

-`c309.com` is the patched and updated compiler for 8-bit system Compile using `c309 -o -lf testtrig.c`
+`c309.com` is the patched and updated compiler for 8-bit system

+Compile using `c309 -o -lf testtrig.c`and run `testtrig.com`